codahale/yellhole/README.md

 ## A Hole To Yell In

-A lightweight tumblelog which can run on e.g. [fly.io](https://fly.io).
-All persistent data is stored in a single directory which can be a mounted persistent volume.
+Yellhole is a lightweight tumblelog which can run on e.g. [fly.io](https://fly.io) for cheap.

 ## Features

-* Run as a single node.
+* Runs on a single node.
 Use a CDN if you're popular.
 * All data is stored in a single directory.
 * Simple single-user registration/login with Passkeys.
 * Simple mobile-friendly interface.